Toma400/Baedoor_Encyclopaedia/Mechanicum/Walkthroughs/Baedoor_Classic/Sources/L_008_Vershaton.md

 aside of just general Baedoor.
 This is changing currently.

 ---
+### Radpat vs Morpat
+The main challenge during analysing of this book was to decide what name should second town have - is it Radpat, or rather Morpat?
+Here is the count of names, with notable examples brought:
+- **Radpat**: 2x | 2x in land notebook
+  - City banner
+  - Sign to the city
+- **Morpat**: 12x | 4x in land notebook and 8x in data notebook
+  - Map at the back
+  - City surroundings banner
+  - City section name in data notebook

+I have no idea why city banner got such a name and I'd probably use Radpat as a name of either another town/city, nomathic family ruling Morpat in old times, or for the region - with the third not being optimal as we already have name of the region.
+Either way Morpat won by occurences, but I somehow found it a struggle to decide (I may have missed some Radpat occurences too, as I would swear there was more equal number of it).
+It's still quite weird two pages opening the city got different name, but even a page after we can find "Morpat" again.

+---
 ### Source lore accuracy
 As far as my overview goes, `L.008` seems to be quite accurate with even newest lore towards Vershaton, with only few nitpicks here and there.
 It also has an interesting difference with old planning that